Pepperi's self-service, easy to use add-on allows you to create your own private label version of Pepperi apps on both app stores (Google & iOS).

 Publishing your own private label version of the Pepperi native app for iOS or Google requires you to upgrade your Pepperi subscription.
 Contact your Pepperi success manager.

 Once you have upgraded your subscription the configuration tool for the Private Label app will be enabled in your Pepperi Web App Settings.
-The configuration is intuitive and you will be guided in the tool on graphic assets to load.
+The configuration is intuitive and you will be guided in the tool on which graphic assets to load.

 For details on Google Play see Pepperi Private Label App for Google Play Add-on